OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 ### Data Cleaning/Preparation

-In the initial data preparation phase, I performed the following tasks:
+In the data preparation phase, I performed the following tasks:

 1. Data loading and inspection.
 2. Handling missing values.